CalvinHartwell/getting-started-with-kylo/chapter2/section1.md

 - At least 25 Gigabytes of storage
 - One Network Interface with a public IP address attached*

-&ast; Note: I have tried several times to deploy a subset of all services onto one machine using less resources, but I've had no luck.
+&ast; Note: I have tried several times to deploy a subset of all services onto one machine using less hardware resources, but I've had no luck.
 Using a machine with 8 Gigabytes of ram and 2 vCPU/Cores, the Ambari server crashes during installation and requires a total rebuild every time.
-It is possible to fix this by installing less services and adjusting the default parameters specific by Ambari (such as Heap size etc).
+It is possible to fix this by installing less services and adjusting the default parameters specific set by Ambari (such as Heap size etc).
+Although the HDP sandbox runs with less resources, a lot of the services on the sandbox are in maintenance mode, which means they don't consume many resources, hence why it works on a smaller virtual machine.

 &ast; The use of a public IP address is dangerous as it exposes the machine to the whole of the web.
 If we open up the port to Ambari Depending on your VPC setup, you might not want to do this at all as it could expose your company's internal network to the internet (for example, if you're using AWS Direct Connect).
 Preferably the use of a VPN would be better: [Amazon VPN Connections](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpn-connections.html).